 Curriculum Target Age: Kindergarten – 5th grade

 - Bible turned to 1 Samuel 16:1-13; Psalm 139.
 Prepare beforehand a copy with the important points highlighted to be sure to give specific explanation on them.
+See more biblical quotes about the heart.

 - Visual Aids: Pictures of Samuel, Jesse, David (as shepherd boy), and his older brothers (optional).
 Often a good story Bible contains decent pictures.